VariantSync/DiffDetective-Demo/INSTALL.md

 ### Docker says my image was built 54 years ago.

 That is in purpose.
-Timestamps are not reproducible so we fixed the timestamp to the UNIX timestamp 1.
+Timestamps are not reproducible, so we fixed the timestamp to the UNIX timestamp 1.